 A coming-of-age journey told through the language of flowers, Noreen Ocampo speaks to the ways we say goodbye to childhood, where in spite of these goodbyes, we at first experience a longing for the loved ones and places that go on to exist in our imagination.
 Gentle and innocent, Ocampo’s poems hold friendship and young love as if they were in the petal of a flower—their uncertainty and fragility—which are eternal and dear no matter how small or fleeting their moments.
 Ultimately these poems are a way of being—not of beginning or ending, not of reminiscing or predicting the future, not even of regret or hope—but that to simply be with all of love’s assurances is the point.

-Portrait of a Deputy Public Defender or, how I became a punk rock lawyer by Juanita E. Mantz, Esq., Bamboo Dart Press, August 2021 (available for preorder now)
+Portrait of a Deputy Public Defender or, how I became a punk rock lawyer by Juanita E. Mantz, Esq., Bamboo Dart Press, 2021

 In gentle and compassionate prose, Juanita E. Mantz pulls back the curtain on the criminal justice system in a way the general public does not ordinarily see, and places us squarely into the shoes of her clients whose humanity is above anything else.
 Revealing her own personal history as a high school dropout and her enduring love for punk rock, Mantz reveals her strength to rise as an attorney who does not give up on her clients, especially in our society which has normalized the “criminal” as someone to be discarded and forgotten.
 Mantz reveals an egregiously broken system where economic structures can doom the most economically vulnerable to criminality.
 Mantz’s memoir as a Deputy Public Defender is a must-read for every American who cares about our justice system and the individuals who endure within it.